-UGENE is compatible with the three most common operating systems: Windows, Mac OS X, and Linux.
+UGENE is compatible with the three most common operating systems: Windows, macOS, and Linux.
 It has some minimum system requirements.
-If your system fits these requirements, you're welcome to download UGENE from http://ugene.unipro.ru/download.
+If your system fits these requirements, you're welcome to download UGENE from http://ugene.net/download.
 The program can be used and distributed under the terms of GPLv2.